Ramesh Powar: Playing

 Powar played for Sefton Park in the Liverpool and District Cricket Competition, signed as a late replacement for the injured Vinayak Mane in July 2005.
 He scored 325 league runs at 32.5 in ten games and took 25 wickets at 21 apiece.

 He was first selected in the Indian squad for their tour of Pakistan.
 He did not return to the ODI side again until early 2006.
 His recall came on the back of 63 domestic wickets for 2005–06.
 It was the second season in a row that he had taken over 50 wickets.

 However, in January 2007, he was dropped from the squad because of injury and Anil Kumble returned as the second spinner in the lead up to the 2007 Cricket World Cup.
-But his poor fielding skills paved the way for his exclusion from the Indian team.

 In May 2008, he made his IPL debut for the Kings XI Punjab and picked up a wicket in the very first over he bowled.
 He represented Kings XI Punjab in the first three seasons of the IPL.
 He represented the defunct Kochi Tuskers Kerala franchise in the IPL in 2011.
-He played for Kings XI Punjab in 2012.
+He returned to Kings XI Punjab in 2012, but featured in just one match.

 In 2013, after representing Mumbai cricket team for 14 first-class seasons he shifted to Rajasthan cricket team where he had a poor season.
 He took 10 wickets at 62.20 from six matches.
 But in 2014, Powar became the first player of Rajasthan cricket team to move out as Rajasthan Cricket Association was suspended by BCCI.
 He joined Gujarat cricket team for next season.

 In November 2015, Powar announced that he would retire from all forms of cricket following the conclusion of the 2015–16 Ranji Trophy.

+Coaching

-He has been appointed as the head coach of India women's cricket team on an interim basis.
-As per a report in The Indian Express, the Board of Control for Cricket in India (BCCI) has asked him to oversee the camp to be held in Bengaluru from 25 July to 3 August.
+In July 2018, he was appointed as the head coach of India women's cricket team on an interim basis to oversee the training camp held in Bengaluru from 25 July to 3 August.
+A month later his term in charge was extended to the end of November this included a tour to Sri Lanka, a bilateral series in the West Indies in October followed by the 2018 ICC Women's World Twenty20.

+During the 2018 World Twenty20, Powar got into a dispute with batter Mithali Raj, and as a consequence of that she was not allowed to play in the semi-final.
+Many fans of the Indian team cited this incident as the reason for the team's poor showing at the World Cup.
+The BCCI chose not to extend his contract after the tournament although leading players Harmanpreet Kaur and Smriti Mandhana requested he stay on.

 In February 2021, he was appointed as Mumbai team's head coach for the Vijay Hazare Trophy.

-Ramesh Powar appointed as the head coach of the Indian women's cricket team.
-The cricket governing body released an official statement in this regard.
+Powar was selected as the head coach of the Indian women's cricket team in May 2021 succeeding Woorkeri Raman.
+He left the position in December 2022 as the BCCI switched him to working at the National Cricket Academy as a spin bowling coach.